Security tiers

 ↓

-4. workflow_runs row persisted with key NAMES only:
+4. The workflow_runs row is persisted with key NAMES only:

 effective_env_keys = ['DEBUG', 'OPENAI_API_KEY']